 Herbs and drugs

-Engorgement after the birth is very common and is an indication that a mother’s milk has arrived.
-This is not the same as “oversupply”.
-It is very important to express to comfort whenever your breasts feel uncomfortably full, follow the steps in Engorged Breasts to reduce engorgement and prevent mastitis.
+Engorgement after the birth is very common and is an indication that a mother’s milk supply is increasing or “coming in” following the birth of her baby.
+This is not the same as oversupply.
+If your breasts feel uncomfortably full; feeding your baby, or expressing a little milk if your baby isn’t ready to feed, will make them feel comfortable again and avoid painful engorgement or mastitis.
 A technique known as reverse pressure softening and some gentle hand expression can help a baby latch if the breast is very full.
-For more reading see Engorgement Relief When Milk Won’t Flow, Blocked Milk Duct and Mastitis Symptoms and Treatment.
+For more reading see Engorged Breasts, Engorgement Relief When Milk Won’t Flow, Blocked Milk Duct and Mastitis Symptoms and Treatment.

 Managing a fast let-down